Cyber Crisis Emergency Management

 As our reliance on information and communications technology has grown, so too has the need for incidents to be effectively managed.

-To help protect South Australia from the rapidly increasing risks and potential impacts of cyber crisis emergencies, the Department of the Premier and Cabinet (DPC) is the appointed Hazard Risk Reduction Leader and Control Agency for Cyber Crisis in South Australia, under the Emergency Management Act 2004 and the State Emergency Management Plan (SEMP).
+To help protect South Australia from the rapidly increasing risks and potential impacts of cyber crisis emergencies, the Department of Treasury and Finance (DTF) is the appointed Hazard Risk Reduction Leader and Control Agency for Cyber Crisis in South Australia, under the Emergency Management Act 2004 (external site) (external site) (external site) (external site) and the State Emergency Management Plan (external site) (external site) (external site) (external site) (SEMP).

 Cyber Crisis Hazard Risk Reduction Leader

-In this role, DPC is the lead for South Australia’s planning to reduce the state-wide consequences of a cyber security emergency.
-DPC facilitates and oversees the comprehensive state-wide planning process for prevention, preparedness, response and recovery relating to a cyber hazard.
+In this role, DTF is the lead for South Australia’s planning to reduce the state-wide consequences of a cyber security emergency.
+DTF facilitates and oversees the comprehensive state-wide planning process for prevention, preparedness, response and recovery relating to a cyber hazard.

 The role of the Cyber Crisis Hazard Risk Reduction Leader includes the responsibility to: